 The majority of artifacts have been on display according to geographical areas.
 That is to say, where they were excavated, including galleries of My Son, Tra Kieu, Dong Duong, as well as Thap Man.
 Moreover, you will walk through the corridors of Quang Tri, Quang Nam, Quang Ngai, Quang Binh, Kon Tum, as well as Binh Dinh.
 On entering each corridor of Quang Binh, My Son, or Quang Nam, you will see the creativity of skillful ancient artists including artifacts portraying Shiva, and Brahma, and elaborate My Son Temples.

 Most of the existing sculptures in Cham Museum Da Nang are original artworks from sandstone, terracotta, and copper dating back from the seventh century to the fifteenth century.
 Undergoing changes in the time, and war-torn vestiges; generations have thoroughly collected and brought under one roof.
 It is a systematic collection that turns Champa’s works of art into complete vitality and marks Champa’s immortal spiritual values.

-Despite profoundly affected by the Indian civilization’s architecture and sculpture.
-The Champa had their own unique outlook of life and religion, so, this led a subtle and distinct beauty to their sculpture.
+Despite being profoundly affected by the Indian civilization’s architecture and sculpture.
+The Champa had their own unique outlook on life and religion, so, this led to a subtle and distinct beauty in their sculpture.
 Particularly, Cham Sculpture Museum Da Nang houses three national treasures of Cham culture; including Tara Bodhisattva Statue, My Son E1 Temple, and Tra Kieu Temple as well.